SEIR-822/installfest-822/README.md

 ## Mac OS Versions

-If you have not yet updated to MacOS Monterey Version 12, do NOT update your OS during the course.
+Do NOT update your OS during the course after today's installations.
 Updating your OS may result in some unexpected issues and bugs with the tools that we use.

-If you are on Monterey already, that's perfectly fine and some of your instructors are also on Monterey.
-Please note that some of the installations may not work correctly yet as software is being updated to be compatible with the new OS.
-We will find workarounds for any Monterey related issues that we encounter.

 #### Note for Linux Users